WebDevSimplified/Web-Dev-Simplified-Official-Blog/src/pages/2022-11/css-range-media-queries/index.md

 @media (min-width: 500px) {}
 @media (max-width: 500px) {}
 ```
-The first media query will match all devices greater then 500px, the second media query will match all devices less then 500px, but what happens at exactly 500px?
+The first media query will match all devices greater than 500px, the second media query will match all devices less than 500px, but what happens at exactly 500px?
 Both media queries will apply at 500px which could lead to weird issues or bugs with your code.
 This is why the new range selectors are nice since you can rewrite this as follows.
 ```css
 @media (width >= 500px) {}
 @media (width < 500px) {}
 ```
-Now at 500px only the first media query will be used while the second will only apply to screens less then 500px.
+Now at 500px only the first media query will be used while the second will only apply to screens less than 500px.

 This probably isn't a huge deal, but I guarantee if you ran into a bug that was caused by this it would be very difficult to find and a massive time sink so the fact these new range queries get around that is really nice.